Human Resource Management

 Organizational Capability Development

-The 360-degree evaluation system is also exercised to be used to evaluate employee behaviors in response to the EP SPIRIT corporate values (Explorer, Passion, Synergy, Performance Excellence, Innovation, Responsibility for Society, Integrity and Ethics, Trust and Respect).
+PTTEP's Performance Management System (PMS) also includes team-based performance appraisal where an individual's performance is assessed through the divisional, departmental, and N+1 KPI.
+In addition, the 360-degree evaluation system is also exercised to be used to evaluate employee behaviors in response to the EP SPIRIT corporate values (Explorer, Passion, Synergy, Performance Excellence, Innovation, Responsibility for Society, Integrity and Ethics, Trust, and Respect).
 This evaluation allows the evaluated a comprehensive view on themselves and where self-improvement should start.
 The evaluation criteria and content has been reviewed for clarity and to reflect the current level of EP SPIRIT and behaviors that will drive organizational change.
+Besides the formal Performance Management System, PTTEP also offers employees continuous support through holding agile conversations with supervisors to continuously offer feedback on performance for improvement.

 Local Employment Policy